King Pedro V of Portugal

 Pedro became King of Portugal in 1853 after his mother died in childbirth.
 As he was just sixteen, his father served as Regent until Pedro reached his majority two years later.
 He quickly removed the Prime Minister and appointed more left-leaning politicians, ending years of unrest within the Portuguese government.

-His reign saw great advances in Portugal, with the introduction of the telegraph and the metric system, and the expansion of train and shipping lines both within the country and other parts of Europe and Africa.
+Pedro’s reign saw great advances in Portugal, with the introduction of the telegraph and the metric system, and the expansion of train and shipping lines both within the country and other parts of Europe and Africa.
 He also had a great interest in public health and humanitarian efforts.
 When a cholera epidemic broke out in Lisbon in 1856-1857, Pedro ignored warnings to leave the city, instead, he devoted his time to visiting hospitals and meeting with the patients.
 Already popular with the Portuguese people, this made him even more loved and respected.

 In December 1857, Pedro became engaged to Princess Stephanie of Hohenzollern-Sigmaringen.
 She was the daughter of Karl Anton, Prince of Hohenzollern, and Princess Josephine of Baden.
 The couple was married by proxy in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, in April 1858, and then formally married at the Church of St. Dominic in Lisbon.
 Portugal on May 18, 1858.
 The two were very happy, and the King indulged his new wife greatly, sparing no expense to decorate her rooms at the palace and making every effort to make her feel comfortable in her new homeland.
 Sadly, the Queen died two years later, having contracted diphtheria.
 Having joined and supported his wife in her efforts to improve the public health facilities in Portugal, King Pedro founded a hospital in Lisbon in her name.
 King Pedro V died of typhoid fever on November 11, 1861,

 King Pedro V died of typhoid fever on November 11, 1861, at the Palace of Necessidades in Lisbon, Portugal.
 He was just 24 years old.
 In keeping with tradition, he was buried in the Royal Pantheon of the House of Braganza, at the Monastery of São Vicente de Fora in Lisbon.
-As he had no children from his brief marriage, Pedro was succeeded by his younger brother, Luís.
+As he had no children from his brief marriage, Pedro was succeeded by his younger brother Luís.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.